top of page

 Gendered restorative experiences (Surrey Future Fellowship)

 I was awarded a 3-year research fellowship to explore the role of gender in restorative experiences and nature-health pathways.
-I am currently conducting empirical research on the influence of gender-related aspects on restorative and wellbeing experiences of nature.
+I have conducted empirical research on the influence of gender-related aspects on restorative and wellbeing experiences of nature.
 These include safety perceptions, gendered stereotypes, gender roles and further intersectional characteristics.

-This project will provide evidence on the wider impact of 30 km/h limits in Rotterdam and the Netherlands.
-First, we will build a data infrastructure and evaluate the impact of previous changes in speed limits in Dutch cities.
-Second, in collaboration with Rotterdam municipality, we will assess how the introduction of 30km/h speed limits will influence the city’s vitality.
-We will use a holistic approach by combining outcomes on mobility, health, and environmental science and focusing on the differential impact on population subgroups.
+This project has provided evidence on the wider impact of 30 km/h limits in Rotterdam and the Netherlands.
+In collaboration with Rotterdam municipality, we have assessed how the introduction of 30km/h speed limits has influenced the city’s vitality.
+We used a holistic approach by combining outcomes on mobility, health, and environmental science and focusing on the differential impact on population subgroups.

 H2020 SMARTDEST: Cities as mobility hubs